 Sprouted Oat Groat Cereal & How to Sprout Oat Groats

-Since I am at the beginning of my journey on this topic, I promise to keep writing about it and sharing my experiments.
-This Sprouted Oat Groat Cereal is the first!
+This Sprouted Oat Groat Cereal is the first of the recipes I’ve tried using sprouted grains.
 I started with gluten-free, raw oat groats.
 This is what they look like when they’re raw and not sprouted.

 I soaked the groats in filtered water overnight, rinsed them, and placed them into a sprouter (although not pictured in this tutorial, my current favorite sprouter is the Easy Sprouter.